frictionlessdata/tableschema-js/README.md

 ### Schema
 A model of a schema with helpful methods for working with the schema and supported data.
 Schema instances can be initialized with a schema source as a url to a JSON file or a JSON object.
-The schema is initially validated (see [validate](#validate) below), and will raise an exception if not a valid JSON Table Schema.
+The schema is initially validated (see [validate](#validate) below), and will raise an exception if not a valid Table Schema.

 ```javascript
 var Schema = require('tableschema').Schema;